Description of Altium Designer 25.5.2 Build 35:

 Reusable Outputs Configurations

-Create and publish your complete design in a simple, easy-to-share batch output package that can be reused within Altium Designer Crack.
+Create and publish your complete design in a simple, easy-to-share batch output package that can be reused within Altium Designer.

 Schematic: